A TV reporter was doing a live hurricane report when he rescued a woman from a submerged car

 It's clear that while he had a professional obligation to report the news, “there’s also someone whose potential life is at risk,” Vincent said.
 “So I think the call he made is a human call.”

-Considering the rising waters and the woman's cries for help, along with not knowing when help would arrive, “it's a straightforward case of jumping in — a fellow citizen actually helping another.”
+Considering the rising waters and the woman's cries for help, along with not knowing when help would arrive, “it's a straightforward case of jumping in — a fellow citizen actually helping another," Vincent said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.